Monopoly (game): Money

-Newer (September 2008 and later) U.S. editions provide a total of $20,580—30 of each denomination instead.
+Newer (September 2008 and later) US editions provide a total of $20,580—30 of each denomination instead.
 The colors of some of the bills are also changed: $10s are now blue instead of yellow, $20s are a brighter green than before, and $50s are now purple instead of blue.

 Each player begins the game with their token on the Go square, and $1,500 (or 1,500 of a localized currency) in play money ($2,500 with the Speed Die).
 Before September 2008, the money was divided with greater numbers of 20 and 10-dollar bills.
-Since then, the U.S. version has taken on the British version's initial cash distributions.
+Since then, the US version has taken on the British version's initial cash distributions.

-Although the U.S. version is indicated as allowing eight players, the cash distribution shown above is not possible with all eight players since it requires 32 $100 bills and 40 $1 bills.
+Although the US version is indicated as allowing eight players, the cash distribution shown above is not possible with all eight players since it requires 32 $100 bills and 40 $1 bills.
 However, the amount of cash contained in the game is enough for eight players with a slight alteration of bill distribution.